 1. SPIN Selling

-SPIN selling is a strategy where sales reps build a relationship with a prospect to tailor a solution that matches their problem.
+SPIN selling is a strategy in which sales reps build a relationship with a prospect to tailor a solution that matches the prospect's problem.

 The methodology centers on a four-part questioning framework:

-• Implication.
+Implication.
 Asking about the problems uncovered in the previous step to help understand how they negatively affect their company.
-These questions reframe the size of the problem and increase the sense of urgency in solving them.
+These questions reframe the size of the problem and increase the sense of urgency in solving it.

 Reps should ask situational “SPIN” questions to guide their prospects through the sales funnel rather than following a rigid script, making it a good strategy for individual enterprise prospects.